-Spiraea or Rosaceae are deciduous or semi-evergreen shrubs which are found in woodlands or along river-banks.
-Smaller shrubs can also be planted as part of a rockery.
+Spiraea or Rosaceae are deciduous or semi-evergreen shrubs which are found in woodlands or along riverbanks.
 They have alternate leaves which can be entire, lobed or toothed depending on variety and some species have very decorative foliage.
 Spiraea normally flower during spring or summer months and produce corymbs of cup-shaped flowers in pink, white, yellow or purple.

 Where to Site Your Spiraea